2025 Ohio Education

 Ohio school expenditures over time chart

-Source: Ohio DEW, District Profile Reports.
-(FY06 to FY22) Note: Statewide expenditures per pupil for FY06 to FY21 are inflation-adjusted to 2022 dollars, using the U.S. Bureau of Labor Statistics’ Consumer Price Index.
+Source: Ohio DEW, downloadable file titled “Expanded List.”
+Note: Statewide expenditures per pupil for FY13 to FY23 are inflation-adjusted to 2024 dollars, using the U.S. Bureau of Labor Statistics’ Consumer Price Index.
 These data exclude capital outlay and debt service.

-Capital Outlay and Debt Service Over the past decade, Ohio public schools have spent roughly $1.5 to $3.5 billion per year on capital outlay—expenditures on construction, land, and equipment—and approximately $500 million per year on interest on debt.
+Capital Outlay and Debt Service Over the past two decades, Ohio public schools have spent approximately $2.0 to $3.5 billion per year on capital outlay—expenditures on construction, land, and equipment—and roughly $500 million per year on interest on debt.

-Note: U.S. Department of Education (USED), Revenues and Expenditures for Public Elementary and Secondary Education: FY21, Table 7; historical data are from USED, Digest of Education Statistics.
-Note: Capital expenditures for FY06 to FY20 are inflation-adjusted to 2021 dollars, using the Bureau of Labor Statistics’ Consumer Price Index.
+Note: U.S. Department of Education (USED), Revenues and Expenditures for Public Elementary and Secondary Education: FY22, Table 7; historical data are from USED, Digest of Education Statistics.
+Note: Capital expenditures for FY06 to FY21 are inflation-adjusted to 2022 dollars, using the Bureau of Labor Statistics’ Consumer Price Index.

 Click the button below to share on your Facebook Page